cfengine/documentation/overview/glossary.markdown

   task (think software robot).
 Inn CFEngine, the agent is called cf-agent and is responsible for making changes to computers.

-* Amber host

-  A host that has repaired more than 20% of its scheduled promises in the past 5 minutes.
-(See yellow host.)

 * Body

   A promise body is the description of exactly what is promised (as opposed to